alphagov/government-service-design-manual/templates-and-code/page-templates.md

 status: draft
 ---

-All pages on GOV.UK should feel like they're part of the same service.
+All new government services should have a consistent appearance.
 The best way to do this is to use the same [template code and assets](shared-assets-libraries).
 This guide describes each element in the page template and explains how it should be used.